JaydenRRamirez/D3-JaydenRamirez/PLAN.md

 - [x] draw the player's location on the map
 - [x] draw a rectangle representing one cell on the map
 - [x] use loops to draw a whole grid of cells on the map
+- [] Inventory implementation.
+Pick up token from a cell, and ensure it is removed from cell.
+- [] Display the value of Tokens owned.